Things To Do in Udon Thani – Kamchanod Temple and Forest Reserve

-A typical Thai souvenir market greets you at Kamchanot, but a giant golden Buddha (top photograph) lords over it and the direction to which the Buddha’s eyes are looking is where the real beauty of Kamchanot lies.
+A typical Thai souvenir market greets you at Kamchanod.
+A giant golden Buddha lords over the market and the Buddha’s eyes point to where the real beauty of Kamchanod lies.

 Inside the temple is a shrine of Chaopu Sisuttho and on either side of the Wat are smaller tin-roofed shrines where Thais kneel and offer incense sticks, flower garlands and prayers to the great Nāga and Lord Buddha.
-The whole area is not too big and trying to get a good full photographic shot of the temple proved very difficult and made even more challenging by the bright sunlight filtering through the forest’s chanot trees.
+The whole area is not too big, and trying to get an acceptable full photographic shot of the temple proved very hard to do.
+Bright sunlight filtering through the forest’s chanot trees further hindered that task.

-This shot is a bit fuzzy but without stepping back into the forest itself it was the best I could do.
+This photo is a bit fuzzy, but without stepping back into the forest itself, it was the best I could do.
 I’m not too keen on trampling through Thailand’s wooded areas, especially backwards.

-This one shows the hundreds of colourful flower garlands tied around chanot trees and hanging from the small prayer shrines.
+This picture shows many brightly-coloured flower garlands tied around a chanot tree.
+There were lots more adorning the small prayer shrines.

-Have you ever tried to make a Buddhist gong sing.
+Have you ever tried to make a Buddhist gong sing?
 The idea is to rub your fingers around the centre of the gong and make it hum.
-When it does the sound is loud but I’ve never had any success.
-Neither did this Thai family but plenty do.
+When it makes the sound, it is loud, but I’ve never had success.
+Neither did this Thai family, but plenty do.

 The wishing well had another seven-headed serpent guarding the small coins tossed into its water.
-Kamchanot is a very popular place for Thais to visit and most seem spellbound by the great Nāga’s link to it but foreign tourists are few and far between.
+Kamchanod is a popular place for Thais to visit and most seem spellbound by the great Nāga’s link to it.
+Foreign tourists are few and far between.
 Hopefully one day that might change.

-The mythical Nāga is reputed to live in an underground network of caves beneath the lake which connect to the waterways leading into the Mekong River.
+The mythical Nāga is reputed to live in an underground network of caves beneath the lake.
+The caves connect to waterways leading into the Mekong River.
 The Nāga is a figure of great fascination to Thais and each year thousands upon thousands of people line the banks of the Mekong River at Nong Khai and Phon Phisai for Thailand’s famous Nāga Fireball Festival.
-Huge crowds gather in expectation of seeing the great Nāga spit fireballs into the night sky.
-It does actually happen but some sources suggest the fireballs are tracer bullets fired from the banks of neighbouring Laos….. interesting.
+Huge crowds gather in expectation, hoping to see the great Nāga spit fireballs into the night sky.
+It does happen, but some sources suggest the fireballs are tracer bullets fired from the banks of neighbouring Laos.

-The lake surrounding Nakhin Island has a calm and still about it which fits cap in hand with the beautiful temple hidden behind a thick cloak of chanot trees.
-Those trees…. they hide a mystery because Kamchanot is also home to Udon Thani’s most famous ghost story.
+The lake surrounding Nakhin Island has a calm and still about it.
+And that fits cap in hand with the beautiful temple hidden behind a thick cloak of chanot trees.
+The trees hide a mystery because Kamchanod is also home to Udon Thani’s most famous ghost story.
 Were there spirits watching my every move?
-The forest has a real eerie look about it.
+The forest has a real eerie look to it.